haxetink/tink_await/README.md

 ## Typing @async functions

 An @async function's return type will also be transformed.
-The following function will result in a return type of `Surprise<String, Error>`
+The following function will result in a return type of `Promise<String>`

 ```haxe
 @async function(): String {